whotookzakum/bapharia.com/src/routes/guides/equipment.md

     import Video from '$lib/components/Video.svelte';
 </script>

 This guide covers equippable items that **affect character stats and combat**.
-For cosmetic items, check [Character Appearance](/guides/character-appearance#cosmetic-items).
+For cosmetic items, check [Cosmetics](/guides/cosmetics#cosmetic-items).

 ## Weapons
 Weapons provide stats, have an equipment level, and may have an element.
 Switching weapon types while in town will automatically change your class.